khe-le/todolist-v1/README.md

 1. For Mac users

-<p>Download the Mac installer from the <a href="https://nodejs.org/en/">Nodes.js® web site.</a></p>
+<li>Download the Mac installer from the <a href="https://nodejs.org/en/">Nodes.js® web site.</a></li>
-<p>Choose the LTS version that’s shown on the left</p>
+<li>Choose the LTS version that’s shown on the left</li>
-<p>Run the installer (double-click on the .pkg file you downloaded in the previous step.)</p>
+<li>Run the installer (double-click on the .pkg file you downloaded in the previous step.)</li>
-<p>Follow the prompts in the installer (Accept the license agreement, click the NEXT button a bunch of times and accept the default installation settings).</p>
+<li>Follow the prompts in the installer (Accept the license agreement, click the NEXT button a bunch of times and accept the default installation settings).</li>
-Confirm that node has been installed successfully.
-You should see the version of node you have just installed.</p>
+<li>Confirm that node has been installed successfully.
+You should see the version of node you have just installed.</li>

    ```sh
    node --version